Is learning a new language difficult and boring for you?

 You will find yourself in the middle of nowhere if you lack motivation and don’t have a plan.
 In short, you’re on your own.

-There are no grammar drills, practice sets, vocabulary lessons, and phonology exercises.
-There aren’t activities that extend a systematic approach to learning.
+There are no grammar drills, practice sets, vocabulary lessons, or phonology exercises, and no activities that extend a systematic approach to learning.

 In the absence of formal instruction, you do random stuff.
 It could be better focused on relevant aspects of your style, goals, and existing level.

-If you already have a good command of your target language and want to practice and improve further, then this will be helpful to you.
+This will be helpful to you if you already have a good command of your target language and want to practice and improve further.

 You can also maximize your benefits by combining it with other language resources and teachers.